 At right is part of the prison record of a criminal who spent time in Queensland's infamous St Helena Island jail.
 He embezzled money as a servant of a municipal authority.
 I am one of his many descendants.

 What do you do with the information that someone who went before you carried out a serious crime - an abuse of trust - for years before being found out?

 He made no attempt to deny his guilt when confronted with the accusations.
 That does not excuse his actions.
 You can't hide from the facts, nor can you wear them as some sort of badge of honour.

 The man was my grandfather's grandfather on my mother's side.
-His name was James Thomas Coker, town clerk of the North Rockhampton Borough Council from about 1870 to 1890.
+His name was James Thomas Coker, town clerk of the North Rockhampton Borough Council from 1883 to 1890.